grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 - The dashboard must already be saved.
 - The built-in query must be enabled.
 Learn more in [Built-in query](#built-in-query).

-Check out the video below for a quick tutorial.
+Watch the following video for a quick tutorial on creating annotations:

 {{< youtube id="N5iOlyYyK6Q" >}}